nhtranngoc/mk3-controls/README.md

 In the `Example Configuration` menu:

 * Set the domain name in `mDNS Host Name` option.
-* Choose the deploy mode in `Website deploy mode`, currently we support deploy website to host PC, SD card and SPI Nor flash.
+* Choose the deploy mode in `Website deploy mode`, be mindful to pick the SPI Nor flash option, as the helmet hardware currently does not include JTAG connector or an SD card slot.
-  * If we choose to `Deploy website to host (JTAG is needed)`, then we also need to specify the full path of the website in `Host path to mount (e.g. absolute path to web dist directory)`.
 * Set the mount point of the website in `Website mount point in VFS` option, the default value is `/www`.

 ### Build and Flash